Here are some bullet points for the term "Noadori," focusing on bonsai trees collected from fields or open landscapes

 -

-- Scientific Research: Studies on the growth, ecology, and benefits of bonsai trees in open landscapes.
+Research and Education on Noadori Bonsai:- Scientific Research: Studies on the growth, ecology, and benefits of bonsai trees in open landscapes.

 - Educational Programs: Programs that inform communities and schools about the importance of these bonsai trees and their ecosystems, as well as the art of bonsai.